Who are we?

 Arnaud: A few months later while on vacation, I had the idea of sending her several personalized postcards with pictures of my little tribe.
 The joy that came from these simple photos was the trigger for me.
-I needed to gather together a few pages each month of family news.
+I needed to gather each month a few pages of family news.

 So you directly launched TribuNews?

 Arnaud: Initially, I started by completing a summary of the content from my Tribe’s Facebook news feeds and printing it for my grandmother.
-The idea of extending it to the general public was more so inspired by the circumstances.
+The idea of extending it to the general public came from the circumstances.
 Proud of her family newspaper, my grandmother showed it to her friends, who quickly wanted to have their own newspaper.

 And you, Mathieu, you were involved in the project from the beginning?

 Mathieu: No, I came in later on in the project.
-When Arnaud first approached me about Tribu, I was touched by the happiness that the newspaper could bring to families.
+When Arnaud first spoke to me about Tribu, I was touched by the happiness that the newspaper could bring to families.
 I was a fan of the idea and I planned to offer it to my grandmother.
-I quickly want to play a role in this venture that is perfectly in line with my values.
+I quickly wanted to play a role in this venture that was perfectly in line with my values.